Fikayomi31/alx-system_engineering-devops/0x15-api/README.md

 0. Gather data from an API

-Write a Python script that, using this REST API, for a given employee ID, returns information about his/her TODO list progress.
+Write a Python script that, using this *[ REST API ](https://intranet.alxswe.com/rltoken/7cr7aLYdaWAZWBKrBKS12A) for a given employee ID, returns information about his/her TODO list progress.

 Requirements: